staabm/staabm.github.io/_posts/2022-07-04-phpstan-baseline-analysis.md

 ```

 As you can see, it aggregates different kind of errors and sum their occurrences.
+[The PHPStan rules currently supported](https://github.com/staabm/phpstan-baseline-analysis#supported-phpstan-rulesets) are listed in the projects README.

 Visualizing the number of deprecation errors to get an idea whether things might start breaking in the future.